Wagashi: Edible Art on the Plate

 Wagashi with seasons

 Many wagashi are related to the particular season.
 Especially in the way of tea, they serve wagashi which represents the season and appreciate the beauty of it.
-It shows how much Japanese people love nature, with different affection for each season.
+It shows how much the Japanese people love nature, with different affection for each season.

 Taste of spring on your tongue.
 The cherry blossom shaped cake is truly eye-pleasing and brings you the sense of warmness.